 Lawmakers passed a bill aimed at banning them; it cleared through both the House and Senate but was eventually vetoed by Governor Jeff Landry.
 Not long after, Attorney General Liz Murrill issued a formal opinion declaring sweepstakes casinos a form of illegal gambling.

 The fallout was almost immediate.
-Most of the big-name brands (McLuck, High 5, Pulsz, Stake.us, WOW Vegas) pulled out of Louisiana right away.
+Most of the big-name sites (McLuck, High 5, Pulsz, Stake.us, WOW Vegas) pulled out of Louisiana right away.
 A few smaller operators are still accepting Louisiana residents… but their future here is uncertain.

 We’ll be sure to update this section as soon as there are any new developments.